Yangon: Media

 Yangon is the country's hub for the movie, music, advertising, newspaper, and book publishing industries, and is the country's cultural center.
 All media is heavily regulated by the military government.
 Television broadcasting is off-limits to the private sector.
 All media content must first be approved by the government's media censor board, Press Scrutiny and Registration Division.

 Most television channels in the country are broadcast from Yangon.
 MRTV and Myawaddy TV are the two main channels, providing Burmese-language news and entertainment programs.
-Other special interest channels are MWD-1 and MWD-2, MITV, the English-language channel that targets overseas audiences via satellite and via internet, MRTV-4 and Channel 7 (Yangon) are with a focus on non-formal education programs and movies, and Movie 5, a pay-TV channel specialising in broadcasting foreign movies.
+Other special interest channels are MWD-1 and MWD-2, MITV, the English-language channel that targets overseas audiences via satellite and via internet, MRTV-4 and Channel 7 (Yangon), which has a focus on non-formal education programs and movies, and Movie 5, a pay-TV channel specialising in broadcasting foreign movies.

 Yangon has three radio stations.
 Myanmar Radio is the national radio service and broadcasts mostly in Burmese and in English during specific times.
 Pop culture-oriented Yangon City FM and Mandalay City FM radio stations specialise in Burmese and English pop music, entertainment programs, live celebrity interviews, etc. New radio channels such as Shwe FM and Pyinsawaddy FM can also be tuned with the city area.

-Nearly all print media and industries are based out of Yangon.
+Nearly all print media and industries are based in Yangon.
 All three national newspapers – two Burmese language dailies Myanma Alin (မြန်မာ့အလင်း) and Kyemon (ကြေးမုံ), and the English language The New Light of Myanmar – are published by the government.
 Semi-governmental The Myanmar Times weekly, published in Burmese and in English, is mainly geared for Yangon's expatriate community.
 There are over 20 special interest journals and magazines covering sports, fashion, finance, crime, and literature (but never politics).

 Access to foreign media is extremely difficult.
 Satellite television in Yangon, and in Burma, is very expensive as the government imposes an annual registration fee of Ks.10,00,000/-, equivalent to around U$600/year.
 Certain foreign newspapers and periodicals such as the Straits Times can be found only in a few (mostly downtown) bookstores.
 Internet access in Yangon, which has the best telecommunication infrastructure in the country, is slow and erratic at best, and the Burmese government implements one of the world's most restrictive regimes of internet control.
 International text messaging and voice messaging was permitted only in August 2008.